okeeffed/cheat-sheets/Unity/Unity-Basics.md

 The `scene gizmo` is the viewing angle at the top right.

 The `shaded` dropdown is to switch between different dropdowns.

+The lighting is good for checking scenes that are or are not dark.